 Checking out the local Mexican cuisine, I stopped at Taco Casa in Harper’s Station on Montgomery Road.
 They are known for their taco salad, but I decided to get a combination platter with Chicken Chorizo Burrito, Beef Taco and Refried Beans.

-The taco was good, but it seemed somewhat plain.
+The taco was good, but it seemed somewhat plain, especially after that burrito.
 They offer mild and hot sauces in large pump units with the small plastic cups.
-I suspect that they kept the meat very mild to allow people the ability to adjust the spiciness themselves with through the sauce.
+I suspect that they kept the meat very mild to allow people the ability to adjust the spiciness themselves with the sauce.
 I used the mild sauce as I was looking for more tang and flavor rather than heat.
 That was the ticket.
 I even mixed some in with the refried beans.

 Frisch’s Big Boy

 I had heard of Bob’s Big Boy and some other Big Boy branded restaurants, but Frisch’s Big Boy was new to me.
 Into this restaurant near Loveland I went for dinner.
 After reviewing the menu, I went with their “New, Limited Time” Seafood Market Platter with Fried Pickles for an appetizer and Cherry Pepsi for a drink.